gbmhunter/eng-calcs-js/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.2.3.0 2013/10/07 Formatted __FILE__ so remove leading public_html (and beforehand) parts to URL.
-v2.2.2.0 2013/10/07 Made standard resistor php file load JS script with realpath(dirname(__FILE__)), which should give the correct path no matter where php file is included from. v2.2.1.0 2013/10/07 Removed defer keyword from Javascript file include in standard resistance calculator.
+v2.2.4.0 2013/10/07 Added backslashes to the start/end in the preg pattern, also escaped a forward slash. v2.2.3.0 2013/10/07 Formatted __FILE__ so remove leading public_html (and beforehand) parts to URL. v2.2.2.0 2013/10/07 Made standard resistor php file load JS script with realpath(dirname(__FILE__)), which should give the correct path no matter where php file is included from. v2.2.1.0 2013/10/07 Removed defer keyword from Javascript file include in standard resistance calculator.
 Moved this include to below HTML code.